vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Debugging/Debugger.md

 #### Variable inspection
 Hovering over an initialised variable during debugging will provide you with a view of its internals.
 You can discover information about faults in logic or uninitialised values this way.
-Often a debugger will also allow you to hover an expression to evaluate its outcome (eg. the result of an if statement).
+Often a debugger will also allow you to hover an expression to evaluate its outcome (the result of an if statement for example).

 #### Stepping
 Stepping through code is a way to continue execution line by line, optionally stepping into or over functions and properties.
 This gives information about program execution, testing false assumptions about branching behaviour or loops.